 For one thing, as even the most casual and distracted of readers will no doubt notice, Loki features in two different and contradictory roles in the tale.
 In one of these roles, he is Thor’s companion and is tested by the giants in the same way that Thor is.
 In the other role, he is the giant Utgarda-Loki.
 In fact, in a variant of this narrative, Utgarda-Loki appears before Thor bound in chains, just as Loki was.
 Surely, in the original version of this story, the giant whom Thor met in Jotunheim was none other than Loki himself.

-And that’s the least of this story’s problems.
-In the form in which it’s been handed down to us by Snorri, there are numerous fairy tale elements that seem wholly out of place in any authentic pre-Christian Norse myth: Thor spends the night in a human farmer’s house, the gods battle characters who are straightforward allegories for abstract concepts, the beings who are typically called “giants” in English (whose Old Norse name meant “devourers”) are indeed distinguished by being comically large, the tone is one of frivolous amusement, and the story lacks any philosophical significance whatsoever.
-The story’s sole purpose is entertainment, not spiritual edification.
+Furthermore, in the form in which it’s been handed down to us by Snorri, there are numerous fairy tale elements that seem wholly out of place in any authentic pagan Norse myth: the gods battle characters who are straightforward allegories for abstract concepts, the beings who are typically called “giants” in English (whose Old Norse name meant “devourers”) are indeed distinguished by being comically large, the tone is one of frivolous amusement, and the story lacks any spiritual significance whatsoever.
+Its sole purpose is entertainment.

 Nevertheless, given the existence of (equally spurious) alternate versions, at least some elements in this tale probably do go back to heathen times and reflect something of substantial religious import.
 However, in the bastardized form in which we know this story, it’s impossible to disentangle those elements from the doggerel.
 Their significance, therefore, can only remain unknown.

-All of that is to say that this story is not a myth in any meaningful sense of the word, and is effectively worthless as a source of information about the pre-Christian Norse worldview.
+All of that is to say that this story is hardly a myth in any meaningful sense of the word, and is probably more or less worthless as a source of information about the pre-Christian Norse worldview.

 The Tale of Utgarda-Loki